Conner-Anderson/discord-hvz-docs/docs/index.md

 ### Prerequisites

 - Mild tech-saviness.
-You must have dabbled in coding at some point, are not afraid of a command-prompt, and are willing to read a few StackOverflow pages if things don't go quite right.
+You must not be afraid of a command prompt or editing configuration files.
 - A Discord account that owns the server you want to run the bot on.
 You could also just get the owner to do a few setup steps for you.
 - A Google account to access the Google Sheet and the Sheets API.
 - A computer with an internet connection that can run the bot for the entire game.
 For example, you may leave your desktop on, borrow someone's old laptop, or use a Raspberry Pi in the closet.